Kunon the Sorcerer Can See

 Kunon the Sorcerer Can See (魔術師クノンは見えている, Majutsu-shi Kunon wa Mieteiru) is a Japanese light novel series written by Umikaze Minamino and illustrated by Laruha.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in August 2021.
 It was later acquired by Fujimi Shobo who began publishing it under its Kadokawa Books imprint in March 2022.
 A manga adaptation illustrated by La-na began serialization in Media Factory's seinen manga magazine Monthly Comic Alive in April 2022.
-An anime television series adaptation produced by Platinum Vision is set to premiere in January 2026.
+An anime television series adaptation produced by Platinum Vision aired from January to March 2026.

+Plot

+Born blind, Kunon Gurion is a young man who dreams of using water magic to create new eyes for himself, a feat that has never been accomplished.
+Despite his disability, Kunon demonstrates extraordinary talent, surpassing his mentor after just five months of study.
+Through his magic, he not only develops the ability to sense color, but also crafts practical items and even conjures living creatures.
+Kunon's growing reputation spreads to the royal court, where he earns the opportunity to study under the kingdom's most powerful magician.
+As he continues to refine his abilities, Kunon pushes the limits of water magic and gets ever closer to his seemingly impossible goal.